 Network port configurations

-List of ports and port ranges used by Redis Enterprise Software
+Ports and port ranges used by Redis Enterprise Software

-|*||Used for connectivity checking between nodes|
+|ICMP||*||For connectivity checking between nodes|

-|ICMP||3333, 3334, 3335, 3336, 3337, 3338, 3339, 36379, 36380||Internal cluster usage|
+|TCP||3333, 3334, 3335, 3336, 3337, 3338, 3339, 36379, 36380||Internal cluster usage|

-|TCP||8001||Used by your application to access the RS Discovery Service|
+|TCP||8001||For application to access the RS Discovery Service|

-|TCP||8443||Used for secure (https) access to the management web UI|
+|TCP||8443||For secure (https) access to the management web UI|

-|TCP||8444, 9080||Used for nginx <->cnm_http/cm communications on the same host only.
+|TCP||8444, 9080||For nginx <->cnm_http/cm communications on the same host only.
 Ports are bound to loopback adapter.|

-|TCP||8080, 9443||Used to expose the REST API for cluster management|
+|TCP||8080, 9443||Used to expose the REST API, including cluster management and node bootstrap|

-|TCP||20000-29999||Used for internal communications with database shards|
+|TCP||20000-29999||For internal communications with database shards|

 Changing the Management Web UI Port